Simeon V. Marcelo: Trial of Joseph Estrada

-When he left government service due to health reasons in November 2005, Sonny Marcelo continued to serve as the head, though again in a “de facto” capacity, of the legal panel that was prosecuting former President Estrada.
+When he left government service for health reasons in November 2005, Marcelo continued to serve as the “de facto” head of the legal panel that was prosecuting former President Estrada.
 A month after the effective date (30 November 2005) of his resignation as Ombudsman, he started reviewing all the records, including the transcripts of stenographic notes, of the case and personally drafted the final memorandum for the prosecution for submission to the Sandiganbayan.
-(With the submission of their respective memoranda by the prosecution and the defense, the case was deemed submitted for resolution.)
 Further, he, together with the other members of the legal panel, advised then Special Prosecutor Dennis Villa-Ignacio on the cross-examination of the defense witnesses, particularly accused former President Estrada.
-In fact, until the termination of the Estrada plunder case in 2007, Sonny Marcelo temporarily shelved the revival of his legal career, opting not to return immediately to private practice and thus, eschewing lucrative cases which came his way, to vigilantly pursue what to him was the most important case not only in his professional life but in the history of our nation.

-On 12 September 2007, after six years of continuous trial, the Sandiganbayan rendered a judgment convicting former President Estrada for plunder and imposing on him the penalty of reclusion perpetua.
-As reported in the 13 September 2007 front page of the issue of the Philippine Daily Inquirer:
+On 12 September 2007, after six years of trial, the Sandiganbayan convicted former President Estrada for plunder and sentenced him to reclusion perpetua.

-“‘I TOOK A GAMBLE,’ JOSEPH Estrada said—and the nation watched as the gambler lost.

-It generally subdued proceedings that lasted barely 15 minutes and broadcast live on radio and television, the Sandiganbayan's Special Division yesterday pronounced the 70-year-old ousted President guilty of plunder and sentenced him up to 40 years in prison.
-He left the courtroom teary-eyed and trailed by weeping family members and supporters.

-x x x x

-“The court observed that this was the first case of plunder to be filed against ‘the highest official of the land, a former President, among others.’